Published On: July 1, 2025

 In New York, courts have a substantial backlog of cases, and the timing of when you file your divorce can have an impact on the duration of your case.
 January, for example, is considered a popular month to file for divorce, which can increase caseloads and affect how quickly your case is processed.
 If residing in New York State, the defendant has a 20-day period to respond after receiving the divorce papers, whereas those residing outside the state have 30 days.
 The duration of the divorce process can be influenced by the defendant’s response time.

 Additionally, in uncontested divorces, the length can be affected by the settlement agreement, which outlines the terms of the divorce.
 Factors that need to be considered in a settlement agreement include asset and debt distribution, child custody and support, and spousal support.
-The complexity of your assets and the level of agreement between you and your spouse on these matters can determine how long it takes to finalize the agreement.
+The nature of your assets and the level of agreement between you and your spouse on these matters can determine how long it takes to finalize the agreement.

 Getting the Help of an Experienced Uncontested Divorce Attorney